-A player's equipment consists of a jersey, shorts, socks (the uniform) and sport shoes.
+A player's equipment consists of a jersey and shorts.

-- 4.3.1 The colour and the design for the jerseys, shorts and socks must be uniform for the team (except for the Libero).
-The uniforms must be clean. - 4.3.2 The shoes must be light and pliable with rubber or composite soles without heels. - 4.3.3 VOLLEYBALL CANADA - The uniform relates to only the shirt and shorts.
-Players' jerseys must be numbered from 1 to 99. - 4.3.3.1 The number must be placed on the jersey at the centre of the front and of the back.
-The colour and brightness of the numbers must contrast with the colour and brightness of the jerseys. - 4.3.3.2 The number must be a minimum of 15 cm in height on the chest and a minimum of 20 cm in height on the back.
-The stripe forming the numbers shall be a minimum of 2 cm in width.
+- 4.3.1 The colour for the jerseys and shorts must be uniform for the team (except for the Libero).
+The length, style, design or fit of the shorts are irrelevant and of no consequence.
+The uniforms must be clean. - 4.3.2 The shoes must be light and pliable with rubber or composite soles without heels. - 4.3.3 Players' jerseys must be numbered from 1 to 99. - 4.3.3.1 The number must be placed on the jersey at the centre of the front and of the back.
+The colour and brightness of the numbers must contrast with the colour and brightness of the jerseys. - 4.3.3.2 The number must be a minimum of 10 cm in height on the chest and a minimum of 15 cm in height on the back.
+The stripe forming the numbers shall be a minimum of 2 cm in width. - 4.3.4 The team captain must have on his/her jersey a stripe of 8 X 2 cm underlining the number on the chest.
+(Rule 5.1) - 4.3.5 It is forbidden to wear uniforms of a colour different from that of the other players (except for the Libero Rule 19.2), and/or without official numbers.